-While I have yet to take up the fiddle, or play tag in a far-off field with some sheep, my first week in Ireland was certainly not uneventful.
+While I have yet to take up the fiddle, or play tag in a far-off field with some sheep, my first week studying abroad in Galway, Ireland was certainly not uneventful.
 I hopped off my red-eye plane at Shannon Airport in utter disbelief that I am actually here––for the next four months.
 My mission to see everything was suddenly ignited before my flight even came to a complete stop.
 Also, the legend is true.
 It’s not a myth: Ireland is breathtaking and beautiful, and the grass is definitely greener on the other side.
 Lo and behold: here is a list of the five greatest things that I saw and experienced during my first week as a NUI Galway girl; however, let the record show that this particular list is probably interchangeable with almost everything here.

 5. The Quadrangle Building at NUI Galway